-Mothers Against Drunk Driving – This nonprofit organization aims to stop accidents resulting from drinking driving, to prevent drunk driving, and stop individuals from driving while intoxicated or under the influence of alcohol or drugs.
+Mothers Against Drunk Driving – This nonprofit organization aims to stop accidents resulting from drinking driving.
+They also work to prevent drunk driving and stop individuals from driving while intoxicated by alcohol or drugs.
 The national organization provides support to individuals and families affected by an alcohol-related accident.